Kalmat/PyWinCtl/README.md

 ***Important comments***

+- The watchdog is asynchronous, so it will take a while to notify the changes (adjust interval value to your needs)
 - The callbacks definition MUST MATCH their return value (boolean, string or (int, int))
 - When updating callbacks, remember to set ALL desired callbacks.
 Non-present (None) callbacks will be deactivated
 - macOS Apple Script version might be very slow